Storage / Handling

 Blending conventional High Speed Diesel Fuel (HSD) with Biodiesel (usually methyl esters of vegetable oils) is presently the most common form of use of Biodiesel.
 The most common ratio is 80% conventional High Speed Diesel fuel and 20% vegetable oil ester, also termed B20, indicating the 20% level of Biodiesel.
 There have been numerous reports that significant emission reductions are achieved with these blends.Storage of Biodiesel

 No engine problems are reported in large scale tests with, for example, urban bus fleets running on B20.
 Fuel economy was comparable to HSD, with the consumption of Biodiesel blend being only 2 to 5% higher than that of conventional HSD.
 Another advantage of Biodiesel blends is the simplicity of fuel preparation, which only requires mixing of the components.
 Ester blends have been reported to be stable.
 A blend of 20% oil or Biodiesel with 80% HSD did not separate at room temperature over a period of 3 months.
 A 50:50 blend of oil with HSD was also found quite stable.
 Several studies have shown that Diesel / Biodiesel blends reduce smoke opacity, particulate matter, un-burnt hydrocarbons, carbon dioxide and carbon monoxide emissions.
 Nitrous monoxide emissions are slightly increased.
-One limitation to the use of Biodiesel is its tendency to crystallize at temperatures below 0°C. Methyl and ethyl esters of vegetable oils will crystallize and separate from diesel at temperatures often experienced in winter time operation.
+One limitation to the use of Biodiesel is its tendency to crystallize at temperatures below 0°C. Methyl and ethyl esters of vegetable oils will crystallize and separate from diesel at temperatures often experienced in winter.
 Such crystals can plug fuel lines and filters, causing problems in pumping of fuel and engine operation.
 One solution to this problem may be the use of branched-chain esters, such as isopropyl esters.
 The isopropyl esters of soy bean oil crystallize 7 to 11°C lower than the corresponding methyl esters.
 Another method to improve the cold flow properties of vegetable oil esters is to remove high melting saturated esters by inducing crystallization with cooling, a process known as winterization.

 Pure vegetable oils are completely harmless to the environment, especially the groundwater.
 However, esterification of vegetable oil increases its water hazard.
 Some Environment Protection Agencies classify waste vegetable oil as a toxic waste.
 As a general rule blends of Biodiesel and petroleum diesel should be treated like petroleum diesel.
 It is recommended to store biodiesel in clean, dry and approved tanks.
 Though the flash point of biodiesel is high, storage precautions somewhat like that in storing the diesel fuel still need to be taken.
 Biodiesel can be stored for long periods in closed containers with little head room but the container must be protected from direct sunlight, low temperature and weather.
 Underground storage is preferred in cold climates but it can be stored in open with proper insulation, heating and other equipment should be installed.
 B20 fuel can be stored in tanks, above ground depending on the pour point and cloud points of the blend.
 Low temperature can cause Biodiesel to gel.
 Additives can be used for low temperature storage and pumping.
 The Biodiesel / its blends should be stored at temperatures at least 15°C higher than the pour point of the fuel.
-While splash blending the Biodiesel, care should be taken to avoid very low fuel temperatures, as the saturated compounds can crystallize and separate out to cause plugging of fuel lines and filters.
+While splash blending of the Biodiesel, care should be taken to avoid very low fuel temperatures, as the saturated compounds can crystallize and separate out to cause plugging of fuel lines and filters.
 Condensation of water in the tank should be avoided as hydrocarbon degrading bacteria and mould can grow and these use Biodiesel as food.Handling of Biodiesel

 Biodiesel and its blends are susceptible to growing microbes when water is present in fuel.
 Biocides, chemicals that kill bacteria and moulds growing in fuel tank, can be added in small concentration.
 Biocides do not remove sediments.
 Moreover, storage of Biodiesel in old tanks can release accumulated deposits and slime and can cause very severe filter and pump blockage problem.
 For long term storage stability of Biodiesel and blends adequate data are not available.
 Based on experience so far it is recommended that Biodiesel can be stored up to a maximum period of 6 months.
 Some anti-oxidant additives are also used for longer periods of storage.
 Similar periods are applicable for storage of Biodiesel and its blends in vehicle fuel tank.
 Since it is a mild solvent, Biodiesel has a tendency to dissolve the sediments, normally encountered in old tanks, used for diesel fuel and these cause filter blockage, injector failures in addition to clogging of fuel lines.
 Brass, copper, zinc etc oxidizes diesel and Biodiesel fuels and create sediments.
 The fuel and fittings will start changing color as the sediments are formed.
 Storage tanks made of aluminum, steel etc should be used.